wme7/compact_schemes/README.md

 # Conservative Compact Schemes #

+This repository exemplifies the most clean and minimalistic way to program `conservative compact schemes` for solving systems of equations such as Navier-Stokes or Euler-Equations.

+This short and extremely versatile implementation of conservative compact schemes is possible thanks to three ingredients:
+* A Taylor Table algorithm recently presented in [here](https://fr.mathworks.com/matlabcentral/fileexchange/90506-easy-build-compact-schemes?s_tid=srchtitle).
+* An ingenious spare technique to produce highly performing discrete finite-difference operations in higher-dimensions.
+Such example is available [here](https://fr.mathworks.com/matlabcentral/fileexchange/90541-easy-build-finite-difference-operators?s_tid=srchtitle).
+* The conservative boundary schemes by Brady and Livescu in [1]

-This repository contains short snippets that reproduce some of the invicid benchmark tests proposed in [1]:
+Here we reproduce some of the invicid benchmark tests proposed in [1]:

 ## Test 1.1: Euler equations 1d, Gaussian wave with slip-walls boundaries